matrix-org/matrix-spec/content/identity-service-api.md

 token to the user, and the user provides the token to the client.
 The client then provides the token to the appropriate `/submitToken` endpoint, completing the session.
-At this point, the client should `/bind` the third party identifier or leave it for another entity to bind.
+At this point, the client should `/bind` the third-party identifier or leave it for another entity to bind.

 ### Format of a validation token